In this blog post, I present three different approaches for incorporating speech recognition into a web app, specifically an Ionic app.

 method that sends the request to the server.

 I tested this on Chrome on a Windows Desktop, and it works very well.
-I don't know if the API ever gets implemented in other browsers, but it would a nice addition to the Web platform tool belt.
+Based on browser vendor roadmaps, as of December 2018, only Chrome has full support for the Web Speech API.
+This API would be a valuable addition to the web platform if more browsers implemented it.

 3. Recording with WebRTC and sending it to the Google Cloud Speech API ¶